 Back in the early 1980s I was a law student in Sheffield.
 One of my "legal heroes" then was a solicitor for the National Council for Civil Liberties, who had won an important case - Harman v United Kingdom.
-Now she is the acting Leader of the Labour Party, in office until a new permanent leader is elected.
+She went on to become a key player in the Labour Party - and was its acting Leader in 2015.

 Yesterday we celebrated the anniversary of Magna Carta which laid the foundations for our democracy, human rights and the rule of law in this country and throughout the world.
 Today we are determined to defend our Human Rights Act.